qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

       which can be added to the plot, but which currently aren't in the plot.
       Applying the dialog with selected layers will automatically mark them as having elevation data and immediately add them to the plot.
-Clicking the |Remove group action| :sup:`Remove group action` button will removes the selected group while keeping its child layers: the child layers are promoted one level up in the tree instead of being deleted.
+Clicking the |Remove group action| :sup:`Remove group action` button will remove the selected group while keeping its child layers: the child layers are promoted one level up in the tree instead of being deleted.

       .. tip:: Holding :kbd:`Ctrl` key, it is possible to drag and drop additional layers